Skip to main content

 Property Line and Fence Laws in Virginia

 Disagreements with neighbors can be a real headache.
-It's not uncommon for neighboring property owners to disagree about issues like fences, the location of the property line, or overhanging tree branches.
-Virginia, like many other states, has enacted laws addressing these issues.
-Read on to learn more about fence and property line laws in Virginia.
+It’s not uncommon for neighboring property owners to disagree about issues like fence lines, property lines, or overhanging tree branches.
+Virginia has laws in place to address these issues.

 Virginia Property Line and Fence Laws

-Virginia has extensive statutes addressing boundary fences, also known as partition or division fences, which exist along a property line.
-Virginia law specifies property owners' obligation to build, maintain, and pay for boundary fences.
+Virginia has extensive statutes addressing boundary fences, also known as partition or division fences.
+These fences run along a homeowner’s property line, and Virginia law requires property owners to build, maintain, and pay for them.

 Tree Trimming Laws